dokryconn/Dokters-Prescription/README.md

 - **Exit** this script by pressing **`[CTRL+ALT+SHIFT+END]`**

-*See "**Customizing the scripts**" section below, for details on how to customize features of this script*
+*See the "**Customizing the scripts**" section below, for details on how to customize features of this script*